 The primary purposes of the Society will be for charitable, educational and scientific purposes.
 With respect to the scientific and educational component of the organization’s purposes, programming will be divided into the following:

-Interested professionals from all relevant disciplines will be regularly notified of the programs; the lecture and case conference components of which are free of charge.
+Interested professionals from all relevant disciplines will be regularly notified of the programs; CEU presentations and related talks, which are free of charge.

-The symposia will be all-day programs conducted by nationally and internationally known scientists and professionals in relevant disciplines.
-The proceeds from these symposia will be used to further the primary organizational purposes, i.e., to plan, conduct and underwrite the cost of future educational programs.
+Annual symposia and workshops will be half- or full-day programs conducted by regionally, nationally, and internationally known scientists and professionals in disciplines relevant to neuropsychology.
+The proceeds from these symposia will be used to further the primary organizational purposes (e.g., to plan, conduct and underwrite the cost of future educational programs).

 Article III.
 Membership